 \section{Discussion}

 LLM-based agents represent a substantial advancement in Artificial Intelligence, enabling the tackling of highly complex tasks across diverse domains including software engineering, research, medicine, and robotics.
 As outlined in Section~\ref{sec:agents}, these agents operate by perceiving their environment, reasoning and planning actions to achieve defined goals, and executing these plans through specific actions.
 This architecture typically uses a foundational model, either an LLM or a MLLM, and three essential modules: Memory, Planning, and Action.
-The Memory module stores necessary information, the Planning module designs action sequences, and the Action module generates individual steps.
+The Memory module stores necessary information, the Planning module designs action sequences, and the Action module generates and applies individual steps.
 Pervasive computing stands out as a field for a practical application of this architecture.
 As detailed in Section~\ref{sec:pervasive}, this domain focuses on enhancing human activity through integrated technology, providing computational power for a variety of applications that can significantly improve daily life.
 From smart homes and factories to the every day usage smartphones, embedding the computational power of agents within pervasive computing systems holds the potential to solve numerous challenges by autonomously handling previously intractable tasks.
 Section~\ref{sec:pervasiveagent} introduced various strategies for integrating these agents into pervasive devices.
 These strategies are heavily influenced by the available resources on the deployment devices, and have facilitated the application of agents in pervasive computing, including personal assistants for health monitoring and device interaction, as well as building and traffic management in smart cities.
-However, several critical challenges remain under active research and warrant careful consideration. \paragraph{Small/Quantized Models Limitations} A primary challenge is the performance degradation associated with the use of small or quantized models.
+However, several critical challenges remain under active research and warrant careful consideration. \paragraph{Small and Quantized Models Limitations} A primary challenge in pervasive computing is the resource intensity of LLMs relative to edge hardware constraints.